hpi-swa-teaching/ETLoad/sample-data/image-segments/README.md

 * **`IntegerArray.ims`**: Contains an IntegerArray with two elements.
 * **`LargeNegativeInteger.ims` / `LargePositiveInteger.ims`**: Contains large integers.

-Currently not working (not importable) image segments are "excluded" from the tests in `ETLSampleImageSegmentTest>>expectedFailures`.
+Currently not working (not importable) image segments are "excluded" from the tests in `ETLSampleImageSegmentTest class>>ignoredImageSegments`.